dd8bb/melody-generator-with-CRNN-LSTM/README.md

 <h4> DATASET </h4>
-has been obtained from the ESAC dataset over 6000 german songs and 2000 china ( _han_, _shanxi_ ) songs.
+has been obtained from the ESAC dataset over 6000 german songs and 2000 china ( *han, shanxi* ) songs.
 All songs had been preprocess into musical time-series format following Valerio's process.

 <h4> MODELS </h4>
 Two models trained on each data set for 50 epochs are provided.